TheConnMan/generic-rss/README.md

 # Generic RSS

-Use jQuery to turn any page into an RSS feed
+Use jQuery syntax to turn any page into an RSS feed

 ## Why?